dayvudev/siteparser/README.md

 ### What is this? ###

-This repository contain application written in Symfony for parsing web pages, but not only.
+This repository contains application written in Symfony for parsing web pages, but not only.

 ### How do I get set up? ###